Quantum graph

 Quantum graphs were first studied by Linus Pauling as models of free electrons in organic molecules in the 1930s.
-They also arise in a variety of mathematical contexts, e.g. as model systems in quantum chaos, in the study of waveguides, in photonic crystals and in Anderson localization, or as limit on shrinking thin wires.
+They also arise in a variety of mathematical contexts, e.g. as model systems in quantum chaos, in the study of waveguides, in photonic crystals and in Anderson localization, or as a limit on shrinking thin wires.
 Quantum graphs have become prominent models in mesoscopic physics used to obtain a theoretical understanding of nanotechnology.
 Another, more simple notion of quantum graphs was introduced by Freedman et al.

 Aside from actually solving the differential equations posed on a quantum graph for purposes of concrete applications, typical questions that arise are those of controllability (what inputs have to be provided to bring the system into a desired state, for example providing sufficient power to all houses on a power network) and identifiability (how and where one has to measure something to obtain a complete picture of the state of the system, for example measuring the pressure of a water pipe network to determine whether or not there is a leaking pipe).